hotwax/oms-documentation/deployment&configuration/napita/data-provenance.md

 ### View Data Provenance

-NiFi's Data Provenance feature is a critical tool for users involved in monitoring and troubleshooting dataflows.
+Napita's Data Provenance feature is a critical tool for users involved in monitoring and troubleshooting dataflows.
 It provides detailed information about the journey of data objects (FlowFiles) as they move through the system, enabling users to track, analyze, and understand data transformations, routing decisions, and processing events in real-time.
 By offering insights into data lineage, event details, and attribute modifications, Data Provenance empowers users to ensure dataflow compliance, optimize performance, and swiftly identify and resolve issues.

 #### Step-by-Step Usage Instructions:

 1. **Access Data Provenance Page:**
-   * Right-click on the desired dataflow within the NiFi interface.
+   * Right-click on the desired dataflow within Napita.
    * Select the `View Data Provenance` option from the menu.
 2. **Explore Data Provenance Information:**
    * In the Data Provenance dialog window, review the most recent Data Provenance information available.